Neuropsychology

 Complex neurological conditions can affect a child’s brain development, which can lead to challenges related to thinking and problem-solving.
 Some conditions can also affect attention, memory, school performance, emotional functioning and behavior.
 The pediatric neuropsychologists at Joe DiMaggio Children’s Hospital can help.

 Our team primarily offers inpatient pediatric psychology and neuropsychology services to children hospitalized at Joe DiMaggio Children’s Hospital.
 Outpatient appointments may be available to patients referred directly by one of the Joe DiMaggio Children's Hospital specialty programs.
-Please contact our office at 954-265-6966 for more information.

 What is a pediatric neuropsychologist?